junxit/us-congress-bills-111/bill.md

 Congress finds that—

 - **(1)** it is in the interest of the Nation to establish a commission to undertake a comprehensive review of the criminal justice system;
-- **(2)** there has not been a comprehensive study since the President’s Commission on Law Enforcement and Administration and Justice was established in 1965;
+- **(2)** there has not been a comprehensive study since the President’s Commission on Law Enforcement and Administration of Justice was established in 1965;
-- **(3)** that commission, in a span of 18 months, produced a comprehensive report entitled “The Challenge of Crime in a Free Society”, which contained 200 specific recommendations on all aspects of the criminal justice system involving Federal, State, tribal, and local governments, civic organizations, religious institutions, business groups, and individual citizens; and
+- **(3)** that commission, in a span of 18 months, produced a comprehensive report entitled “The Challenge of Crime in a Free Society,” which contained 200 specific recommendations on all aspects of the criminal justice system involving Federal, State, tribal, and local governments, civic organizations, religious institutions, business groups, and individual citizens; and
 - **(4)** developments over the intervening 45 years require once again that Federal, State, tribal, and local governments, civic organizations, religious institutions, business groups, and individual citizens come together to review evidence and consider how to improve the criminal justice system.

 ## § 3.
-Establishment of Commission
+Establishment of commission

 There is established a commission to be known as the “National Criminal Justice Commission” (referred to in this Act as the “Commission”).

 ## § 4.
-Purpose of the Commission
+Purpose of the commission

 The Commission shall undertake a comprehensive review of the criminal justice system, encompassing current Federal, State, local, and tribal criminal justice policies and practices, and make reform recommendations for the President, Congress, State, local, and tribal governments.